RachelKennedy09/RMT-Expo-Go-App/REAME.md

     - **AccountStack**
       - AccountScreen _(login state, logout, notifications, reset demo data)_

-This architecture mirrors real production navigation:
+This mirrors real-world app structure: an authentication layer, post-login tab navigation, and nested page flows.

 - **RootNavigator** decides if a user is logged in or not.
 - **AuthStack** handles Login and Register routes.